Larry Clinton: Appearances in film

 Clinton's band was predominantly a recording group that also played college proms and hotel ballrooms.
-On the strength of Clinton's record hit "The Dipsy Doodle", Vitaphone and Paramount Pictures, signed the band to star in three 10-minute theatrical films.
+On the strength of Clinton's record hit "The Dipsy Doodle", Vitaphone and Paramount Pictures signed the band to star in three 10-minute theatrical films.
 All were filmed in New York.

 In 1941, Clinton and his band appeared in six short musical films, designed for then-popular "movie jukeboxes".
 (The films were ultimately released as Soundies in 1943.)
 This was one of his last jobs as a bandleader; he quit the music business upon the outbreak of World War II, and joined the United States Army Air Forces.
 A rated pilot, he rose to the rank of captain, was stationed with the Air Transport Command in Calcutta and China during Hump airlift, and was a flight instructor with the 1343rd Base Unit.

 He resumed his musical career and enjoyed further success as a bandleader from 1948 to 1950.
-He remained active in the music business—often leading a studio band for pop singers such as Barry Frank—until 1961.
+Clinton's composition "Calypso Melody" was a chart hit for bandleader and composer David Rose in 1957 on MGM Records, becoming a million seller and earning a gold disc.
+The single reached #25 on Music Vendor, #33 on Cash Box, and #42 on Billboard.
+Clinton remained active in the music business, often leading a studio band for pop singers until 1961.